dudleystorey/tipster/README.md

 Easy worldwide tipping percentages and practices.

-- Countries, tipping rates and notes in "countries.csv"
+- Countries, tipping rates and notes in "tips.csv"